Staring at my leafy salad, I paused before replying, “Yes, I’ll have a side of garlic parmesan fries as well.”

 - Stay Thankful― When you wake up each morning, choose something specific to thank God for.
 We have so many things to be thankful for, yet we often neglect to praise our Creator.

-Choose to embrace health in all areas of your life and with God’s help, you can cultivate a healthier and more spiritual you!
+Choose to embrace healthy habits in all areas of your life, and with God’s help, you can cultivate a healthier and more spiritual you!

 Madeleine Temple-Lowe writes from Indiana.

 If you liked this, you may also like Strengthening Your Immune System© 2002 - 2022, AnswersForMe.org.
 All rights reserved.
 Click here for content usage information.